terra-money/classic-core/README.md

 ## Node Setup

-Once you have the node software installed, you will need to set up your node to be part of a network.
+Once you have `terrad` installed, you will need to set up your node to be part of the network.

-### Joining the mainnet
+### Join the mainnet

 If you want to join the `columbus-5` mainnet, we strongly recommend the following: